There’s an old saying that goes:

 If helping to pay for your children’s education is on your financial radar, a 529 college savings plan is a great way to help.
 The contributions you make aren’t tax-deductible, but no taxes are due on the earnings of your investments inside the account.
 And, another big plus — when the time comes to take the money from the account to help the kids, those withdrawals are federal income tax-free.
 Ask your financial advisor about setting up a 529 fund.

 Another necessary expense is monthly premiums for the “big three” type of coverage:

 You need health insurance to avoid being wiped out by a catastrophic medical bill because of a major illness or accident involving a family member.
 As you know, health insurance is expensive, and costs continue to climb, but there are options like a High Deductible Health Plan (HDHP) or an HMO that can give you great protection.

-[ Related read: HMO vs. PPO plans: What's the difference & which is better? ]
+[ Learn More: HMO vs. PPO plans: ]

 If your family wouldn’t be able to continue living in the manner you want them to if you or your spouse were to die and your income was taken out of the equation, you need to have life insurance.
 Unless you want a policy like whole life that has both a death benefit and a savings portion, term life insurance should be more than adequate.
 The younger you are, the less you’ll pay each month; so, get it as young as you can.
 If you don’t have life insurance, you’ll never be younger than today.

 Few things in life are as memorable as vacations or special trips you make, either as a couple or with the whole family.
 We’ve been talking about putting money aside for serious purposes, like retirement, college, and insurance; but, you need to enjoy life as well.
 Set up a savings account that’s just for your family to have some fun together.
 Whether it be a trip to Disney World or a local outing to play miniature golf, use that fund to enjoy time together.